 Leveraging data effectively also provides a competitive advantage.
 Businesses that can extract significant insights from data are more well-positioned to adapt to market changes, innovate, and stay ahead of competitors.
 Continuous monitoring and analysis contribute to ongoing quality enhancement efforts.

-Yet, it does not stop at understanding the market.
-Data analysis provides substantial insights into customer behaviour, preferences, and satisfaction levels as well.
-This customer data lets businesses tailor their services and products so as to meet the expectations and needs of their target audience.
+Yet, data analysis does not stop at understanding the market.
+It also provides substantial insights into customer behaviour, preferences, and satisfaction levels.
+This customer data lets businesses tailor their services and products to meet the expectations and needs of their target audience.

-In business, the future can also somewhat be predicted with data.
-As statistical analysis of historical data supports forecasting future trends and outcomes, businesses can anticipate demand, manage inventory, and plan for future growth.
+Data can also somewhat predict the future in business.
+As statistical analysis of historical data supports forecasting future trends and outcomes, companies can anticipate demand, manage inventory, and plan for future growth.

 That all being said, some business owners may think that data in business statistics is a quality that, despite having proven effective, remains optional for them to use.
 Well, besides all the benefits we mentioned, businesses working in industries that have regulatory requirements that mandate the collection and reporting of specific data must use statistics to ensure compliance with legal and industry standards, avoiding potential penalties and legal issues.